 In collaboration with certified Forest Therapy Guides, the Highlands Center is now offering Forest Bathing classes and series.
 In these classes, guides will lead groups on a gentle walk through the woods, providing instructions—referred to as “invitations”—for sensory opening activities along the way.

-We invite you to sink in, renew, and emerge in our Spring Forest Bathing classes.
+We invite you to experience the changes in a new way with our Forest Bathing Classes.
 Forest Bathing is a practice of going outdoors and opening all your senses to soak and immerse yourself in the atmosphere.
 A certified Forest Therapy guide will facilitate and support you in slowing down and awakening your senses.
 Then you may begin to notice incredible things that you hadn’t before.
 You may find unparalleled beauty in the moment, and in doing so, relax into that beauty.
 This is an opportunity of wellness for humans and, you’ll discover, other-than-humans.

 Jackie has been guiding regular forest therapy walks at the LA arboretum and the surrounding canyons for the past two years before moving to Prescott AZ.
 Her calm, engaging and confident ways easily help people, even the skeptics, to open up to a deeper connection with nature and themselves.
 She’s also a mentor and a trainer of guides for the Association of Nature and Forest Therapy Guides and Programs.
 Jackie’s work has been featured in several magazines and/or blogs, including WebMD.
-You are welcome to find out more on her website, www.JackieKuang.com
+You are welcome to find out more on her upcoming website

 When: 9am-11am Saturday September 19th, and October 24th

 Cost: $27 for members, $30 for nonmembers